 Nouns

-Nouns: Nouns are a fundamental part of our English language.
-A noun is a word that generally functions as the name of a specific object or set of objects.
-There are different types of nouns such as common, proper, collective, concrete, etc. They are one of the important topics of Verbal ability in competitive & government examinations as well.
-In this blog, we will explore different noun rules and usage with some examples!
+Nouns are a fundamental part of our English language.
+It is a word that generally functions as the name of a specific object or set of objects.
+There are different types of nouns such as common, proper, collective, and abstract.
+They are one of the important topics of Verbal ability in competitive & government examinations as well.
+This blog will explore different noun rules and usage with some examples!

 Your name, the place you live, the dish you are eating, the pen you are writing with & even your mood.
 All the words that are used to describe a name, place, animal, or thing are called nouns.
 Example – Damini, Akash, pen, Thai curry, New Delhi, pen, paper, etc.